-There has always been so much to love about Fernbank Museum– from FREE parking to the indoor playground called NatureQuest, and from high-quality rotating exhibits to Martini’s & IMAX events for adults.
+There has always been so much to love about Fernbank Museum– from FREE parking to the indoor playground called NatureQuest, and from high-quality rotating exhibits to Fernbank After Dark events for adults.

 Now there is even more to love.
 Fernbank Museum just upped the ante with the addition of WildWoods and Fernbank Forest.
 These two outdoor additions are serious game changers.
 In fact, I think it’s fair to say Fernbank Museum is now THE best museum in Atlanta.

 If it’s too cold, too hot or rainy outside, you can still discover the outdoors at Fernbank’s Indoor nature playground called NatureQuest.
-Splash through virtual rivers, climb a tree, search for bats in a cave, it’s all there in a climate controlled environment.
+Splash through virtual rivers, climb a tree, search for bats in a cave, it’s all there in a climate controlled environment among the largest dinosaurs.

-Of course there are also the IMAX movies, the fantastic traveling exhibits and the permanent exhibits like Walk Through Time in Georgia, and Giants of the Mesozoic where you’ll see the famous Fernbank Museum dinosaurs.
+Of course there are also the IMAX movies in the giant screen theater, the fantastic traveling exhibits and the permanent interactive exhibits like Walk Through Time in Georgia, and Giants of the Mesozoic where you’ll see the famous Fernbank Museum dinosaurs.

 The boys and I had an opportunity to visit WildWoods and Fernbank Forest earlier this week.
 We’ve all been to museum additions and expansions, right?
 You’ve seen one, you’ve seen them all.
 There is usually some great tidbit, but nothing earth shattering….not this time!
 Fernbank Museum BLEW ME AWAY with these new changes.